GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
-It is the mark of the professional software engineer to know that no such panacea exist.
+> ### Sackman, Erickson, and Grant were measuring performance of a group of experienced programmers.
+Within just this group the ratios between the best and worst performances averaged about 10:1 on productivity measurements and an amazing 5:1 on program speed and space measurements!
 >
-> ~ *Grady Booch*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts